-Suppose, you are entering address details, you need to add multiple lines data in the same cell, for that you need to enter short cut key “Alt + Enter”, it will move the cursor down so that you can enter or type the text in the next line.
+Suppose you are entering address details, you need to add multiple lines of data in the same cell, for that, you need to enter short cut key “Alt + Enter”, it will move the cursor down so that you can enter or type the text in the next line.

 5. Addition or insertion of multiple columns or rows

-In some cases, you want to insert additional rows or columns, to add extra datasets, for this you need to select or highlight the columns or rows, do a right-click & select Insert option. so automatically the rows or columns get inserted.
-(Note: for example, if you want to insert ten number of columns or rows, you need to select the same number of rows or column and then do a right-click & select Insert option, so that ten rows or columns get inserted.
+In some cases, you want to insert additional rows or columns, to add extra datasets; for this, you need to select or highlight the columns or rows, do a right-click & select the Insert option. so automatically, the rows or columns get inserted.
+(Note: for example, if you want to insert ten columns or rows, you need to select the same number of rows or columns and then do a right-click & select the Insert option so that ten rows or columns get inserted.

 6. Autosum the Selected Data Range

 Suppose I have a numeric data range, so I want to do a sum up for that data range, to perform this task at a faster pace, you need to select the data range.

 After pressing on “ALT key and Enter”, it will give the Total value of that range.

 7 Addition of Cell Border

-Here we want to add cell border across the data range.
+Here we want to add a cell border across the data range.

 After pressing on “Ctrl + Shift + &” so that automatically cell borders get added.

 8. Number Formatting

-In case, you want a dollar sign to be displayed in front of each number, then you can select a data range.
+If you want a dollar sign to be displayed in front of each number, you can select a data range.

 After click on “Ctrl + Shift + $”, so that the entire numeric value data range will be displayed with the dollar sign.